xudaiyanzi/Trivia_API/frontend/README.md

 The frontend app was built using create-react-app.
 In order to run the app in development mode use ```npm start```.
 You can change the script in the ```package.json``` file.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.<br>
+If the server does not work, we can try troubleshooting with the following command:

+    npm audit fix --force

 ```bash
 npm start